Edit

 Evaluation target

-When you start an evaluation from the evaluate page, you need to decide what the evaluation target is first.
+When you start an evaluation from the Evaluate page, you first need to choose the evaluation target.
 By specifying the appropriate evaluation target, we can tailor the evaluation to the specific nature of your application, ensuring accurate and relevant metrics.
-We support two types of evaluation target:
+We support two types of evaluation targets:

-• Fine-tuned model: You want to evaluate the output generated by your selected model and user-defined prompt.
+• Fine-tuned model: This choice evaluates the output generated by your selected model and user-defined prompt.

-• Dataset: You already have your model generated outputs in a test dataset.
+• Dataset: Your model-generated outputs are already in a test dataset.

 Configure test data

-When you enter the evaluation creation wizard, you can select from preexisting datasets or upload a new dataset specifically to evaluate.
-The test dataset needs to have the model generated outputs to be used for evaluation.
-A preview of your test data will be shown in the right pane.
+When you enter the evaluation creation wizard, you can select from preexisting datasets or upload a new dataset to evaluate.
+The test dataset needs to have the model-generated outputs to be used for evaluation.
+A preview of your test data is shown on the right pane.

-• Choose existing dataset: You can choose the test dataset from your established dataset collection.
+• Choose existing dataset: You can select the test dataset from your established dataset collection.

-Screenshot of the option to choose test data when creating a new evaluation.
+Screenshot of the option to select test data when creating a new evaluation.

-• Add new dataset: You can upload files from your local storage.
-We only support .csv and .jsonl file formats.
-A preview of your test data will be shown in the right pane.
+• Add new dataset: Upload files from your local storage.
+Only CSV and JSONL file formats are supported.
+A preview of your test data displays on the right pane.

-Screenshot of the upload file option when creating a new evaluation.
+Screenshot of the upload file option that you can use when creating a new evaluation.

 Configure testing criteria